Which Texas Cities Have the Best Weather? Top Choices

 Odessa

-Located in West Texas, Odessa sits right in the middle of the Permian Basin.
+Located in West Texas, Odessa is situated at the heart of the Permian Basin.
 With nearly 100,000 residents, Odessa is the halfway point between Fort Worth and El Paso.

 Weather